oscarotero/simple-crud/README.md

 Usage
 -----

 SimpleCrud has two main classes: Item and ItemCollection.

-Item represent a database table and stores a row in database and ItemCollection is like an array of items (stores the result of database query).
+* Item represents a table of the database and each row of this table.
+* ItemCollection is like an array of items (stores the result of a query).

 Each database table you want to use must have an own class extending Item and configurated with the database connection, real table name, etc.

 Let's configure the database connection and create a class for each table in the database:

 ```php
 use SimpleCrud\Item;

 //Set the database connection to Item, so all tables extending Item share the same configuration.